1965 San Diego Chargers season: Week 2: at Oakland Raiders

 A strong defensive performance propelled San Diego to their second win.
 The Chargers took the opening kickoff and drove 72 yards in 10 plays without facing a 3rd down, going ahead to stay on Lowe's 4-yard run.
 Oakland missed a field goal on their next drive, but were soon given another scoring chance after Hadl's 25-yard punt, this time converting a field goal.
 The Raiders fumbled a punt return soon afterwards, setting up a 29-yard field goal by Travenio.
 Further field goal attempts followed, with a success for Oakland and a 22-yard try by Travenio blocked.
 Degen stopped a Raiders drive with an interception shortly before halftime, leaving San Diego 10–6 up.

 There were few scoring threats for either team in the second half, with Oakland failing to cross midfield in six possessions, and San Diego punting on six out of seven possessions.
-Former Charger Dick Wood replaced Tom Flores as the Raiders' quarterback, but was intercepted by Duncan and Kenny Graham, with the latter running the ball back 29 yards to the Oakland 18.
+Former Charger Dick Wood replaced Tom Flores as the Raiders' quarterback, but was intercepted by Duncan and Kenny Graham, with the latter running the ball back 29 yards to the Oakland 18-yard line.
 The offense moved back to a 3rd and 16 from the 24, from where Hadl found Alworth over the middle for a decisive touchdown with five minutes to play.